 Learn more: The ROI of a virtual assistant

-How you find a virtual assistant is very closely related to the cost and business model that best suits you.
+How you hire the right virtual assistant for your business is very closely related to the cost and business model that best suits you.
 Each has its risks and benefits.

-If you want a local virtual assistant—one you can meet in person and who can perform local tasks like deliveries and errands—you may be able to find a freelancer in your local market.
+If you're looking for a local virtual assistant—someone you can meet in person who can handle local tasks such as deliveries and errands—you might find a freelancer in your area.

 The disadvantages of directly hiring freelance virtual assistants are time and risk.

-You must also know the exact skills and experience you're looking for and create a virtual assistant job description to attract suitable candidates.
-Defining job requirements can be challenging if you are looking for your first assistant.
+You must also know the exact skills and experience you're looking for and create a job description for a virtual assistant to attract suitable candidates.
+Defining job requirements can be challenging when looking for your first assistant.

-Hiring a virtual assistant through a contract agency reduces the time you spend recruiting and vetting candidates.
-Also, you typically pay the agency in US dollars and don't have to deal with compliance issues if the virtual assistants are offshore.
+Hiring a virtual assistant through a contract agency saves you time on recruiting and vetting candidates.
+Additionally, you typically pay the agency in US dollars and avoid dealing with compliance issues if the virtual assistants are offshore.

 The disadvantages of hiring a virtual assistant through an agency are:

 With a managed virtual assistant service, you hire the service provider, not an individual assistant.
-You get a team—an account manager, a virtual assistant, backup managers and assistants.
-Managed virtual assistant services start at around $25 per hour.
+You receive a team—including an account manager, a virtual assistant, backup managers, and assistants.
+Managed virtual assistant services typically start at around $25 per hour.

-The main advantage of this model is that all recruiting, vetting, hiring, training, and performance management are off your plate, along with most of the risks of hiring freelancers and contractors:
+The main benefit of this model is that all recruiting, vetting, hiring, training, and performance management are taken off your plate, along with most of the risks associated with hiring freelancers and contractors.

-This model works well for both small business leaders and enterprise teams, but it isn't for everyone.
+This model works well for both small business leaders and enterprise teams, but it may not be suitable for everyone.

 The disadvantages of managed virtual assistant services are:

 Managed virtual assistant service providers bear most of the risk in hiring virtual assistants.
-The service provider employs the assistants, pays them, and provides benefits and growth opportunities.
+The service provider employs assistants, pays them, and provides benefits and opportunities for growth.

 This model also attracts businesses concerned about how providers treat offshore assistants, including their working conditions.